Hi guys. How to identify a scam!

 Obviously showing all this, they try to pull our greed gear so that we accept their mentorship trying to emulate what we saw in there promotion because we imagine ourselves on a private jet and so on.

 So greed is driving us to follow these people.
-Also another thing that has to be said is… be careful about those who explain the reason why they teach in terms of being sort of a benefit for the the world.
+Also, another thing that has to be said is… be careful about those who explain the reason why they teach in terms of being sort of a benefit for the world.

 People who claim that they do this because they helped so many people and so many people were grateful and happy because their lives were changed in positive thanks to the help of the guru, all these things sound again a bit excessive.

 So when the reason explained is like this, beware of this guru because probably he is not telling the complete truth.
 Probably, maybe it’s true, I’m not obviously accusing anybody, I’m just telling you what generally I have seen around the world.